cds-snc/backstage-scaffolder-templates/templates/docs/content/DOCS_README.md

 Choose `docs` as the directory name.
 The template will:
 - **Preserve existing files** - Your current docs/ content won't be overwritten
 - Add `index.md` only if it doesn't exist
-- Add mkdocs.yml to configure TechDocs
+- Add mkdocs.yml to configure TechDocs only if it does not exist
-- Add GitHub workflow for publishing
+- Add GitHub workflow for publishing only if it does not exist

 ### Option 2: Use Separate Directory
 Choose `documentation/` as the directory name.
 The template will: